Conference Session Spotlight Themes

-Session topic examples may include physical/mental health, unique lifestyles, diverse populations and cultures, elder law, leisure and exercise activities.
+Session topic examples may include new research findings, physical/mental health, unique lifestyles, diverse populations and cultures, elder law, leisure and exercise activities.

-Session topic examples may include best practices, impacts and solutions, and unique strategies relating to current services or new programs created due to COVID-19.
+Session topic examples may include best practices, impacts and solutions, and unique strategies relating to providing services through No Wrong Door and the Aging & Disability Resource Centers.